MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/microsoft-defined-bluetooth-hci-commands-and-events.md

 When *RSSI_threshold_low_time_interval* expires at instant 15, an advertisement is propagated to the host with RSSI of -85dB.
 No further advertisements are sent to the host in this example.

-### Flowchart: Advertisement and white list filtering
+### Flowchart: Advertisement and filter accept list filtering

-This flowchart provides an example controller implementation of advertisement filtering and white list filtering when an advertisement is received.
+This flowchart provides an example controller implementation of advertisement filtering and filter accept list filtering when an advertisement is received.

 A controller can implement this logic differently, as long as the host is notified of the advertisement or [HCI_VS_MSFT_LE_Monitor_Device_Event][ref_HCI_VS_MSFT_LE_Monitor_Device_Event] as specified by the flowchart.